 How Common Is It in Toddlers?

-This kind of diarrhoea is very different and much rare than usual diarrhoea that most of us have due to stomach infection caused by a virus.
-Most kids experience usual diarrhoea a bunch of times before they grow up old enough to go to school.
+This kind of diarrhoea is different than the usual diarrhoea, which happens due to a stomach infection.
+Most kids experience the usual diarrhoea a bunch of times before they grow old enough to go to school.
 The causes of diarrhoea in toddlers are discussed in detail below.

 Causes of Diarrhoea in Toddlers

-Most of the viruses that target toddlers, such as rotavirus, adenovirus, norovirus, astrovirus and a bunch of others bring with them tons of effects like vomiting, pain in the stomach, fever, body ache and so on.
+Most of the viruses that target toddlers, such as rotavirus, adenovirus, norovirus, astrovirus, and a bunch of other viruses lead to diarrhoea along with stomach pain, vomiting, fever, body ache and so on.

 3. Infection in the Ear

-Any kind of bacterial or viral infection in the ear can also be the reason to trigger diarrhoea, mostly in children that are less than 2 years old.
-Telltale signs of an ear infection, along with cold, and also show symptoms like vomiting, diarrhoea and poor appetite.
-For younger toddlers, the only sign to an ear infection is that the kid will be fussy all the time, pulling on their ears, or crying due to ear pain.
-Their appetite may reduce and may vomit as well.
+Some kinds of bacterial or viral infection in the ear can also be a reason to trigger diarrhoea, mostly in children who are less than 2 years old.
+At times, a child could have an ear infection, along with cold, and also show symptoms like vomiting, diarrhoea and poor appetite.
+For younger toddlers, the only sign to an ear infection is that the kid will be fussy all the time, pull and tug on their ears, and cry due to earaches.

 4. Infection Due to Parasites